Basti1211/vizkis-for-video-retrieval/readme.md

 6. Once running, the application will be available at  [http://localhost:5173/](http://localhost:5173/).
 7. All collected data (scroll data, target overlays, and submissions) will be stored in **`backend/CollectedData/`**.

+## Config
+The configuration of which (collection,method) pair will be loaded is determined by a latin-square randomization strategy.
+A exemplary latin-square configuration is stored at **`application/backend/configLatinSquare.csv`**.
+Each row corresponds to one user, and each column is a (collection, method) pair.
+The latin square file is CSV with the first value being number of images per row (4,8) and the second the desired ordering.
+Datasets are shifted for each user to test all datasets for each configuration.

+Possible ordering values:
+- `d` : default folder ordering (rank-based)
+- `sp` : side-panel (otherwise same as `d`)
+- `mc` : middle column first (otherwise same as `d`)
+- `ss` : self-sorting
+- `lab` : LAB color self-sorting
+- `group` : group by video

 ## Evaluation